Commercial Printing Equipment

 ALI maintains a large inventory of quality preowned printing and converting equipment.
 Our inventory is always changing, so check back often to see new listings.
-We sell the following types of used printing equipment:
+Our selection of pre-owned printing machinery includes commercial offset printing presses, flexographic presses, wide format printers, and more.
+Call us at 909-466-7041 to learn more about our pre-owned printing equipment, printing presses, and bindery equipment.

 Buying Tips for Purchasing Used Printing EquipmentFinding used printing equipment or used bindery equipment that fits your specific needs can take a lot of time and energy.
 Often, you may think that you've found the correct piece of used printing equipment that suits your needs, only to be frustrated later that the product was not how it was described.

-At Asset Liquidity we want you to be completely satisfied with your purchase, that is why we are always up front and honest about every piece of printing and bindery equipment we sell.
-Save yourself a lot of time and frustration by utilizing the following tips for purchasing used printing equipment.
+At Asset Liquidity, we want you to be delighted with your purchase.
+We are always upfront and honest about every piece of printing and bindery equipment we have for sale.
+Save yourself time and frustration by utilizing the following tips for purchasing used printing equipment.

 - Always buy from a reputable firm that knows the equipment inside-out and can perform mechanical inspections.

-- Know specifically (if applicable) ask which parts have been refurbished and/or replaced.
+- Know specifically (if applicable) which parts have been refurbished and/or replaced.

-- Be careful if you buy directly from an end-user.
+- Be careful if you buy directly from an end user.
 Market prices fluctuate.
 You may be paying more than the equipment is worth.
-Some machinery is sold because it doesn’t work properly, or replacement parts are no longer available.
+Some machinery is sold because it doesn't work correctly, or replacement parts are no longer available.

-- For digital or electronic equipment, your first question should be: Does the equipment have a service contract?
-If yes, it’s more likely to be in good condition.
+- Your first question for digital or electronic equipment should be: Does the equipment have a service contract?
+If yes, it's more likely to be in good condition.

 - Make especially sure that all moving parts are in good shape.
 Get a pro to make a mechanical inspection on-site.

-Additional Considerations When Purchasing Used Printing EquipmentThere are also several things to consider when operating any type of used printing equipment or used bindery equipment.
-Here’s how to get the most out of the equipment that you purchase from Asset Liquidity.
+Additional Considerations When Looking for Used Printing Machinery for SaleThere are also several things to consider when operating used offset printing presses, used digital printing machinery, or other used printing equipment and bindery equipment.
+Here's how to get the most out of the equipment you purchase from Asset Liquidity.

 - Properly trained operators will reduce downtime and maximize productivity.